nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a note to a lesson : `addnote`

-Adds a note for a lesson or for a specific student in a lesson.
+Adds a note for a lesson or for a specific student in a lesson, so that you can take down notes in an organised manner.

 ![addnoteCommand.png](images/addnoteCommand.png)